flutter/website/src/docs/development/packages-and-plugins/using-packages.md

 }
 ```

 1. Run the app.
-Click **Show Flutter homepage**.
-You should see the
-   default browser open on the device, displaying the Flutter homepage.
+The app's background should now be orange.

 ### Example: Using the URL Launcher package to launch the browser {#url-example}